 If you are a fiction writer looking for help with your manuscript, please read my two-part article “Hiring a Fiction Editor” before contacting me.
 If you still think that I may be a good fit for your project, send me a detailed email responding to the queries raised in the article, which is located here: Part One and Part Two.

 Indexing, which is one of the final steps in the production process, entails creating a list of key terms found or discussed in a text.
 The terms include corresponding locators (often, page numbers) and are usually listed in alphabetical order.
 Most people who have tried indexing either love it or hate it—I am one of the former; I have been told that I have “the soul of an indexer.”
-I have indexed over forty scholarly, educational, and trade books.
+I have indexed over fifty scholarly, educational, and trade books.
 At an Indexing Society of Canada conference, I gave a presentation about my experience indexing Michael Bryant’s memoir, 28 Seconds.
 I also taught an indexing seminar, Indexing 101: Back-of-the-Book Indexing for Beginners, for Editors Toronto.

 Permissions and Photo Research